dbashford/MimosaWebAppSkeleton/README.md

 ## Module Syntax

-There are many option for module syntax.
+There are many options for module syntax.

 This skeleton is opinionated towards the use of [require.js](http://requirejs.org/) and AMD.
 Optimization, testing and static analysis modules are included that understand require.js and know how to work with it.